 To help you prepare, check out the following tips and reminders on basic pet care.
 You will need more education, but this is a start.
 We hope you and your pet enjoy all of the benefits of pet ownership.
 The only way to do this, though, is PREVENT any potential problems before they become real trouble.

 Whether you have adopted a puppy or kitten or an adult pet, remember that your new pet comes with a past.
 A puppy’s brief life may have already included several “homes” and many confusing sounds, smells, and faces.
 Your home will be just another frightening place unless you take care to make the puppy comfortable there.
-An adult pet has already been thrown away by at least one person, so it will need reassurance that THIS person can be trusted and that THIS home is for good.
+An adult pet has already lived with at least one other person, so it will need reassurance that THIS person can be trusted and that THIS home is for good.
 Like a child, your new pet needs to know that it will be fed, protected, and loved…and loving a pet includes teaching it what “home” means and how to behave there.

 Your new pet will not automatically know that your home is also ITS home.
 If possible, take your new pet home at a time when you will also have time to be home, like a weekend or a vacation.
 This will help you both become accustomed to the “newness.”

 You will also need to make some preparations; planning ahead can help avoid chaos.
 Your new pet will need: